digshake/CSJavaWUSTL/_sources/Module7-Objects/assignment.rst

 For example:

-if your balance was $1000 and your “cashed out” you would receive $990 (via the return value) and your balance would be $0.

 if your balance was $42 and your “cashed out” you would receive $32 (via the return value) and your balance would be $0.

 if your balance was $9 and your “cashed out” you would receive $0 (via the return value) and your balance would be $0.

 ::

-   **Note:** since the creation of this assignment, WashU has changed the policy and you can no longer get refunded from your bear bucks account.

    **To reiterate:**  the student's Bear Bucks balance should be zeroed out as a result of calling this method.

-``Student createLegacy(String firstName, Student other, boolean isHyphenated, int id)`` - it is not unusual for two students to meet at college and eventually start a family, and send their children to the same school.
+``Student createLegacy(String firstName, Student otherParent, boolean isHyphenated, int id)`` - it is not unusual for two students to meet at college and eventually start a family, and send their children to the same school.
 Imagine that in an effort to incentivize alums to send their children to their alma mater, WashU will transfer unused Bear Bucks to a legacy.
 The administrative fees, of course, still apply (and sadly to both parents).

 This method should take parameters for a first name, the other parent, whether the last name should be hyphenated, and a student id number to create and return a new ``Student`` object as described below.
-Note: there are three particpants in this method:
+Note: there are three participants in this method:

 * ``this`` parent